Political Advocacy

 • The bill also seeks to amend how local jurisdictions address journeyman standing and licensing requirements.
 There are jurisdictions that do not adhere to existing reciprocity standards as established under Florida Statute.
 We are seeking to clarify that process to ensure that those who obtain their journeyman status are not required to meet additional hurdles established by local jurisdictions.
 The state establishes statewide determinations of journeyman standings.
 Those should apply statewide regardless of the local jurisdiction.

-Continuing Contracts Legislation (HB 149 Rep. Alvarez/SB 656 Sen. DiCeglie)
+PASSED - Continuing Contracts Legislation (HB 149 Rep. Alvarez/SB 656 Sen. DiCeglie)

 About Continuing Contracts: